marconimarques/1-AI-Product-Strategy-Skill/Output-example.md

 After 12 to 18 months of validated BID outcomes, the product can evolve toward an Agent paradigm where the system proactively generates optimized BID scenarios when a new BID is loaded - rather than waiting for user queries.
 Full autonomy (auto-submitting BID rates) remains inappropriate given the financial stakes of each submission.

 **AI Injection Points:**
-- **Query-to-solver translation:** The user describes the BID in natural language ("15 collection points, 2 destinations, 800 tons over 5 days") and the AI structures this into valid VRP input parameters - removing the manual setup barrier that currently requires technical knowledge to operate any OR tool.
+- **Query-to-solver translation:** The user describes the BID in natural language ("15 collection points, 2 destinations, 800 tons over 5 days") and the AI structures this into valid MILP input parameters - removing the manual setup barrier that currently requires technical knowledge to operate any OR tool.
 - **Scenario suggestion:** After a baseline run, the AI proactively surfaces the 2 to 3 most relevant what-if scenarios ("What if collection points 3, 7, and 12 are consolidated into one pickup stop?" or "What if you substitute 40t trucks for 30t trucks on this route?") - capturing optimization value that users would not know to ask for on their own.
 - **Result interpretation:** The AI translates solver output (route assignments, truck counts, distance matrices) into plain-language cost implications ("This configuration requires 2 fewer trucks than your current spreadsheet estimate, reducing your projected fleet cost by approximately R$X per BID cycle") - making OR outputs directly actionable for a commercial decision.